jspecify/jspecify/docs/docs/spec.md

     > to return `E MINUS_NULL`: If we instead used `E NO_CHANGE`, then the
     > return type would look like it might include `null`.

--   Otherwise, replace `V` with the result of applying the nullness operator of `V` to `Aᵢ`.
+-   Otherwise, replace `V` with the output of applying the nullness operator of `V` to `Aᵢ`.

 ## Applying a nullness operator to an augmented type {#applying-operator}